Private swimming pool requirements

 Thinking of installing a pool?

-All pools within Murrumbidgee Council area must be granted approval before installation begins.
+Pools and Spa pools that hold 2000 litres of water or more require development consent from Council.
 This includes pools on farms also.
 The approval process ensures that all pools are registered and most importantly meet Australian Standards so that they are compliant and above all SAFE.

 Various requirements regarding fencing, signage and pool safety can be viewed below.
 Please contact Council for further information on applying to install a pool or visit our Development Applications page.